mariawebideas/mytakeontalks/SEOIntro.md

 * When you pubish a new website Google might show it up on the organic search straight away.
 Then you might notice that it drops down the listed pages.
 Continue optimising it and you will gain a better position with time.

 ## Page Titles
-* Make sure your page Titles contain the Keywords you have chosen for each web page
+* Make sure your page Titles, h1, contain the Keywords you have chosen for each web page

 ## Back Links
 * Back links are links to your website from other sites